vesuxyz/docs/docs/user-guides/connect-guide.md

 ![Vesu](images/connect_wallet1.png)

-2. Choose one of the available wallets to connect.
+2. Choose one of the available options to connect.
+If you don’t have a Starknet wallet yet, you can find an overview [here](https://www.starknet.io/wallets/).

 ![Vesu](images/connect_wallet2.png)